 How will AMP change my posts?

 AMP formatting strips down a page’s HTML to its essentials.
 On Squarespace, this means that some blocks won’t appear on AMP posts.
-The AMP design is standard for all blog posts and unrelated to your template's style.
+The AMP design is standard for all blog posts and unrelated to your site's style.

 You’ll notice a few major changes: